Transport

 1.6 billion tonnes of goods are currently moved around the UK each year, and over the next 30 years demand for heavy and light freight transport is expected to increase significantly.
 This has major implications for how emissions and urban congestion are tackled: projections suggest road and rail freight might contribute as much as 20 per cent of the UK’s greenhouse gas emissions by 2050, if action is not taken.

-The Commission has recommended new diesel HGV sales end by 2040 as part of efforts to help freight become carbon-free by 2050.
+In a report in 2019, the Commission recommended new diesel HGV sales end by 2040 as part of efforts to help freight become carbon-free by 2050.
 Freight logistics must also be considered earlier in the planning system, to ensure infrastructure and better design solutions are available to reduce congestion.

 Headline recommendations